gomathishankar28/ms4_bubbles/README.md

 ```
 9. Migrate the database models to the Postgres database using the following commands in the terminal:
 `python3 manage.py migrate`
-10. Load the data fixtures(color_table, flower_table, image_table, product_table) into the Postgres database using the following command:
+10. Load the data fixtures(products and categories) into the Postgres database using the following command:
 `python3 manage.py loaddata <fixture_name>`
 11. Create a superuser for the Postgres database by running the following command:
 `python3 manage.py createsuperuser`